-In case your personal hurricane evacuation plans include a trip on Florida’s Turnpike, the
+If your personal hurricane evacuation plan includes a trip on Florida’s Turnpike, the

-Florida Department of Transportation offers the following tips to help make sure your journey is safe, convenient
+Florida Department of Transportation offers the following tips to ensure your journey is safe:

 traffic is much lighter.

 - Do not wait until the last minute to evacuate as weather conditions will make travel difficult.
 You do not want to be out on open roadway as a storm makes landfall.
 Emergency personnel and law enforcement will probably be unable to attempt rescues until imminent danger has passed.
 Do not wait too long and put yourself at even greater risk.

 - Service plazas are not intended to serve as hurricane shelters and as the storm approaches, restaurant and fuel stations will be closed and personnel evacuated, so these services will be unavailable well in advance of landfall.

 - During toll suspensions, remember to have cash available anyway.
 Even if tolls are suspended on one segment of the Turnpike system, it does not mean they are suspended on every road or bridge.
 When you approach a plaza at which the tolls are suspended, SLOW DOWN and be conscious of and courteous to other motorists.

 - Have a specific destination in mind and the route planned well in advance of your departure.
 When you